Louie Sibley: Derby County

 During the 2022–23 season, Sibley made a total of 52 appearances, scoring six times, three times in League One, with highlights being the only goal in an EFL Cup win over West Bromwich Albion in August 2022 and two goals in a 3–2 league win over Oxford United in March 2023.
 This was his most productive season in front of goal, though Derby missed out on the League One play-offs by one point at the end of the season.

 Sibley was unable to take part in any of the pre-season fixtures ahead of the 2023–24 season or the opening five league matches because of a calf injury.
 Sibley's first three goals of the season came in the EFL Trophy, once against Lincoln City on 19 September 2023 and twice in a 2–1 win at Notts County on 10 October 2023.
 After this game, Derby head coach Paul Warne described Sibley as the best "finisher" at the club.
 Sibley scored a 90th-minute winner against Stevenage on 17 February 2024.
 He was credited with two of Derby's three goals against Port Vale on 2 March 2024; however, the EFL later awarded the opening goal of the game as a Kacper Łopata own goal.
 At the end of the season, Sibley found himself a regular starter at left-wing back.
 He made 44 appearances for Derby during the season, scoring six goals as Derby secured promotion to the Championship after finishing League One runners-up.

 On 18 May 2024, Derby County confirmed that Sibley was in talks to extend his contract, with his deal expiring in June 2024.
 On 2 July 2024, it was confirmed that Sibley had left Derby after rejecting his contract offer.
 In total, Sibley made 173 appearances for Derby, scoring 20 goals.

 Oxford United

 On 3 July 2024, Sibley joined fellow newly promoted Championship side Oxford United.

 On 24 January 2025, Sibley returned to League One, joining Rotherham United on loan for the remainder of the season.
 He scored inside two minutes on his debut, in a 4–2 defeat at Burton Albion.

+On 2 January 2026, Sibley joined League One club Bradford City on loan for the remainder of the season.